MrFirthy/yeoman-housestyles/README.md

 This will create a link between this code and Yeoman so it can be recognised as a generator.

 You are all set up!

 ---

 ## Using the generator:

 + Create a directory and `cd` into it.
-+ run `yo housestyles --force` (the force is to automate the ovveriding of the CSS files when they are customised)
++ run `yo housestyles --force` (the force is to automate the overriding of the CSS files when they are customised)

 You will be presented with a list of options: